traindown/traindown/routes/index.md

 <h2 class="center-text">Human Centered Data</h2>

-The **Traindown** format was created first and foremost to make *understanding* what happened during a given training session easier to do by *humans* than formats such as spreadsheets, JSON, YAML, etc.
+The **Traindown** format was created first and foremost to make *understanding* what happened during a given training session easier to do by *humans* than with formats such as spreadsheets, JSON, YAML, etc.

 Humans love narratives.
 We see the world in terms of narratives.
-Why do we suffer reading something designed for computers to make sense of *our* data?
+Why do we suffer reading something designed for computers to make sense of *our* training data?

 **Traindown** is part of a broader movement in software to make both applications and data more human centered.
 Start with the person and work outward.
 We should never settle for "it is what the computer prefers."